 I completely understand my hon.
 Friend’s point.
 I also fully appreciate the frustration and, in places, anger that police officers feel at the decision.
 As a representative of the Government—this was a collective decision—I can say that we are still in a difficult position in relation to the public finances, and the Treasury and others have a difficult job to do in terms of balancing fairness and affordability, which is what underlies this decision.

-With a 59% increase in violent crime, a 70% increase in murders and an increase in occasions when police are unable to attend serious disorder events on time, my community in Birmingham and the west midlands is being put at risk.
+With a 59% increase in violent crime, a 70% increase in murders and an increase in occasions when police are unable to attend serious disorder events on time, my community in Birmingham and those in the west midlands are being put at risk.
 Trying to wring more out of the budget towel is not possible, because there is a lack of officers and finances.

 We have already touched on the west midlands, and the hon.
-Gentleman and I have had meetings about this matter, as I have done with all west midlands MPs.
+Gentleman and I have had meetings about this matter, as is the case for all west midlands MPs.
 As a result of those representations, we have taken steps, which I hope he will welcome, to put an additional £9.9 million into west midlands policing.
 We have regular conversations with the leadership of West Midlands police about the force’s needs, which feeds into our demand work, into the 2019-20 settlement and into the CSR.

-When the Minister took the time to attend our special seminar on the long-distance county lines drug-running problem last week, he heard the drive and the determination and the new ideas of senior officers from forces around the country.
+When the Minister took the time to attend our special seminar on the long-distance county lines drug-running problem last week, he heard the drive and determination, and the new ideas, of senior officers from forces around the country.
 Does he accept that that determination will be hamstrung unless he can tackle the issues outlined in the damning National Audit Office report?